Male genital examination: Epispadias

 Epispadias is a congenital condition that is evident from birth.
 In this condition, the urethra, which serves as the passage for urine from the bladder out of the body, does not fully develop into a complete tube, leading to challenges in the process of urination.
 Additionally, 90% of children with epispadias often exhibit a co-occurring condition called bladder exstrophy.
 Early diagnosis and timely management of epispadias are crucial to achieve optimal results and minimize potential complications.
 A multidisciplinary approach involving pediatric urologists and surgical specialists is essential to provide personalized treatment plans and comprehensive care for children born with this condition.

 Chordee

 Chordee refers to a curvature of the penis, a condition that can be present from birth.
-It is important to note that some children may have chordee without any accompanying hypospadias or epispadias.
+Some children may have chordee without any accompanying hypospadias or epispadias.
 Fortunately, this condition can often be effectively corrected through outpatient procedures involving surgical resection and the placement of placating sutures in the penis.
 Early detection and timely treatment of chordee contribute to more favorable outcomes, and regular follow-up with healthcare professionals ensures proper healing and successful resolution of the condition.
 The collaborative effort between pediatric urologists and surgical specialists plays a crucial role in providing tailored treatment plans and delivering comprehensive care for children dealing with chordee.